turnt-wookie/swimming-pool/README.md

 ## How to use?

+To use the Java Database Conection Pool you need to do a couple of things:
+1. Make a `config.json` file with the configuration for the pool.
+2. Intanciate a `DatabaseConnectionsPool` object.
+3. Now you can get a `DatabaseConnection` from the pool and use it's methods to make queries and manage the database.
+*You may have to import modules from `java.sql` like `ResultSet` to manage the data.

 Para utilizar el pool de conexiones es necesario instanciarlo una única vez.
 Es necesario que se cuente con el archivo `config.json`.

 Como ejemplo, tenemos el siguiente archivo de configuración, donde se configuran 5 bloques de tamaño 25 para el pool de conexiones: